Home Wellbeing of Women Logo

 Your GP may send you for an ultrasound scan.
 If this shows that the lining of the womb is thickened, you will need to see a gynaecological specialist to have a sample (biopsy) taken from the lining of the womb.
 You may want someone to go with you to your appointment for support.

-The NHS has information about what tests you may have.
+The NHS has more information about the tests you may have.

 How is womb cancer treated?

 There are a few different treatments for womb cancer.
-It will depend on the type of the cancer and if it’s spread.
+The treatment you will have will depend on the type of the cancer and if it’s spread.
+Treatments can include:

 Most womb cancers are found at an early stage and can be treated with surgery to remove the womb – this is called a hysterectomy.
 This means you are no longer able to get pregnant.
 It often involves removing the ovaries and fallopian tubes too.

 Some types of womb cancer can respond well to hormone treatment.
-If you are at very high risk for an anaesthetic/surgery, this may allow time for other treatments to improve your risks before going ahead with an operation, for example, treatment to help you lose weight.
+If you are at very high risk for an anaesthetic/surgery, hormone treatment may provide time for interventions to reduce your risks before going ahead with an operation, for example, treatment to help you lose weight.

 Can I still get pregnant after womb cancer?